FabiolaLara/MechaCar_Statistical_Analysis-/README.md

 ![lot2](/Resources/lot2.png)

-The las subset, lot3 a slighly difference between the compared values, the p-value shows less than 40% of effecriveness, saying that the values have a weak similarity statistically.
+The last subset, lot3 shows a slight difference between the compared values, the p-value shows less than 40% of effectiveness, saying that the values have a weak similarity statistically.
 We can explain this because there is a consider variation in the PSI values, we can see that there are values under 1460, creating this weak or moderate similarity between the means.

 ![lot3](/Resources/lot3.png)